Raccoon: Hunting and fur trade

+Food

 While primarily hunted for their fur, raccoons were also a source of food for Native Americans and early American settlers.
 According to Ernest Thompson Seton, young specimens killed without a fight are palatable, whereas old raccoons caught after a lengthy battle are inedible.
 Raccoon meat was extensively eaten during the early years of California, where it was sold in the San Francisco market for $1–3 apiece.
 American slaves occasionally ate raccoon at Christmas, but it was not necessarily a dish of the poor or rural.
 The first edition of The Joy of Cooking, released in 1931, contained a recipe for preparing raccoon, and US President Calvin Coolidge's pet raccoon Rebecca was originally sent to be served at the White House Thanksgiving Dinner.

 Although the idea of eating raccoons may seem repulsive to most mainstream consumers, who see them as endearing, cute, or vermin, several thousand raccoons are still eaten each year in the United States, primarily in the Southern United States.
 Some people tout the taste of the meat.

+Other uses

+In addition to the fur and meat, the raccoon baculum (penis bone) have had numerous traditional uses in the Southern United States and beyond.
+Indigenous people used the bones as a pipe cleaning tool.
+The bones were used by moonshine distillers to guide the flow of whiskey from the drip tube to the bottle.
+With their tips filed down, the bones were used as toothpicks under the moniker "coon rods".
+In hoodoo, the folk magic of the American South, the baculum is sometimes worn as an amulet for love or luck.
+The bones also have decorative uses (e.g. on the trademark hat of stock car racer Richard Petty or as earrings by actresses Sarah Jessica Parker and Vanessa Williams).